 Missing the station

-As you can see from the table, I have paid some extra because I did not do my homework and did not know there are not many trains in Croatia.
-So, I had to spend 60 extra euros for buses because there were no trains.
+As you can see from the table above, I paid some extra money because I did not do my homework beforehand and did not know there are not many trains in Croatia.
+So, I had to spend 60€ extra on buses because there were no trains.

-Which means that by using the pass I saved 256 EUR.
-Is that a lot?
+The total cost for my trip WITH the pass was 1,002€ (917+60+25) or US $1090, which means that by using the pass I saved 256€.
+Isn’t that a lot?

 So, did I save money?

 Definitely yes!
 But you can save even more if you don’t repeat my mistakes.
 Let me explain why:

 - In my case, I visited many cities that are located close to each other, which means my stops were short distances from each other.
 When you go on longer distances, you definitely save even more money!

 - I had to spend at least 60€ in vain – because I paid for my transportation using the bus in Croatia, where there were no trains; I didn’t do my research about the train system in Europe beforehand.